In This Guide You Will Learn:

 You start to realize that as you make changes from within yourself, your outward reality also starts to change.
 You start to realize and believe that the world does not happen TO you, it happens FROM you.
 You realize THIS is the same message all of the self-help books were trying to explain, you just didn’t really believe it until you saw it, and now, you are seeing “it”.
 “It” is simply YOUR power, it is a realization that YOU are the one calling the shots, making the choices, and attracting the things to your life that you need in order to learn and grow.

 You might also recognize that all of the world’s major religions agree on the basic idea that YOU hold the keys to your life and your reality, it is only that religions tend to also have a lot of extra baggage attached that can contradict this simple concept.
-You realize that you can merge a form of spirituality with your past idea of religion, if you just let go of the parts that never made sense in the first place (like God is angry and will punish you).
+As you awaken, you realize that you can merge a form of spirituality with your past idea of religion, if you just let go of the parts that never made sense in the first place.

 Stage 7 – Faith